iamjavadali/solrstation/README.md

 16. HomeAssistant
 17. Portainer
 18. Collabora/code - Nextcloud Office Server
+19. Pi-Hole
+20. Uptime-Kuma
+21. Jenkins

 Current Containers **How-to** are in the process of uploading to **solrstation/Docker** repo:
 1. WatchTower
-2. Pi-Hole
-3. Uptime Kuma
-4. Samba
+2. Samba

 Expect the following soon:
 1. JDownloader
 2. Whoogle
+3. Pi

 More Services are to be added soon.
 If you would like a service, please let me know.

-Please get in touch with me at info@javadali.com for more information or if you need support.
+Please get in touch with me at **info@javadali.com** for more information or if you need support.

 Thank you for your contributions.